 PTA 231.
-REHABILITATION TECHNIQUES (0-6-2) PREREQUISITES: Program admission and instructor permission.
+REHABILITATION TECHNIQUES (0-6-2) PREREQUISITES: PTA 263.

 This course allows for hands on appreciation of advanced rehabilitation techniques.
 Emphasis is on orthopedic and neurologic treatment techniques, therapeutic exercise procedures and analysis and treatment of pathologic gait.
 Upon completion, the student should be able to demonstrate an understanding of advanced rehabilitation techniques appropriate to orthopedic and neurologic dysfunctions.
 This is a CORE course.